bbugdigger/overwolf_beep/Approach.md

 ## Summary
 Inspected the IAT and cross-references to locate where the beep audio originates (external file, embedded resource, or runtime audio subsystem).
 Traced the function invoked by the space-bar handler and determined the binary uses Windows Core Audio (COM/WASAPI) rather than a simple file-based playback.
-Moving from generic API hooking toward vtable / COM-object hooking to capture the audio pipeline state.
+Moving from generic API hooking toward vtable / COM-object hooking to capture the audio state.

 ---

-## What I Did (Static / IDA Reconnaissance)
+## Static Analysis using IDA Pro
 - Enumerated the IAT and checked cross-references for file, resource, input, and audio-related APIs.
 - Formulated hypotheses: beep could be
   a) read from a file,